HaidarDEV-215/properties_backend/README.md

 To test my program, after download.
 Just type:

 >>npm install

-in your directory console to install dependencies and required packages, and make sure you are connected to the internet.
+in your directory console to install dependencies and required packages, and make sure you are connected to the internet and create <<.env>> file to store sensitive data, like(mongoDB_url, port and jwt secret code )
-After that, type:
+After that,in console, type:

 >>npm run dev

-Make sure to create <<.env>> file to store sensitive data, like(mongoDB_url, port and jwt secret code ) then it should work successfully
+then it should work successfully

 goodluck